steev/debian-cdimage/README.md

    disk plugged-in.
 Press 'c' in Grub menu to get 'grub> ' command-line prompt.

 2. Launch Shell.efi that resides in USB disk like below.
+The disk identifier may vary between devices.
+For example, it is `(hd0,msdos1)` on Lenovo X13s.

 ```
 grub> chainloader (hd0,msdos2)/efi/shell/Shell.efi